-► Displaying Competency
+Displaying Competency

-Taylor, you tend to be straightforward and confident when interacting with customers.
-Because you believe it's important to be knowledgeable about your business, you're probably well-versed when it comes to what you're offering.
+Taylor, you tend to be straightforward and confident in sales situations.
+Because you believe it's important to be knowledgeable about your business, you're probably very well informed about what you're selling.
 Furthermore, you may often take control of discussions to help lead your customers toward logical conclusions.
 You tend to be well informed and self-assured because displaying competency is important to you.

-► Ensuring Quality
+Ensuring Quality

-You probably make it clear to people how your product or service is beneficial, backing up your claims with facts and data.
+You probably make it clear to customers how your product or service is superior, reinforcing your claims with facts and data.
 Furthermore, you're unlikely to make an assertion without solid proof, and you won't promise more than you can deliver.
-Because ensuring quality is important to you, you do your best to convince your customers of the value in your offer.
+Because ensuring quality is important to you, you do your best to convince your customers of the value in your offering.

-► Getting Results
+Getting Results

 You tend to emphasize the ways in which your product or service will impact the customer's main objectives.
-Most likely, you're specific when you explain the payoff you can deliver if people commit, focusing on realistic and rational goals.
-You tend to show your customers precisely how your product or service will help them get the impressive results they're after.
+Most likely, you're specific when you explain the payoff you can deliver if customers commit, focusing on realistic and rational goals.
+You tend to show your customers precisely how your product or service will help them get the impressive results they want.

-► Emphasizing Dependability
+Emphasizing Dependability